Effective as of 14 March 2022

 In connection with the day-to-day operation of our business, we collect and receive the following categories of information:

 Billing information.
-We collect financial, billing and payment information from our clients, prospective clients (in connection with credit checks), and third-party vendors, which may include purchase order numbers, account numbers, credit reports, and/or instructions for wire transfers or ACH transfers.
+We collect financial, billing and payment information from our clients, prospective clients (in connection with credit checks), and third-party vendors, which may include purchase order numbers, account numbers, credit reports, and/or instructions for wire, automated clearing house (ACH) or bankers automated clearing services (BACS) transfers.
 This billing and payment information may be used to prepare and send invoices, make and receive payments, and otherwise manage our clients’ and third-party vendors’ accounts.

 5. What technologies are used, and what data types are collected and used, in connection with our day-to-day operations?

 Use of aggregated data.
 In an ongoing effort to better understand our Website visitors and Services clients, we may analyze information in an aggregated form to operate, maintain, manage, and improve our Website and Services.
-Aggregate information is anonymous (i.e., it does not identify individuals personally).
-We may share aggregated data with our clients and Website visitors, as well as with our agents and business partners.
+We may share aggregated data – and insights derived therefrom – with our clients and Website visitors, as well as with our agents and business partners.
 We may also disclose aggregated statistics to prospective business partners and other third parties, in order to describe our Website and Services and for other lawful purposes.

 6. Under what circumstances would data be transferred, and what safeguards are in place regarding data transfer?